MalloryWittwer/LRC-MRM_grain_segmentation_demo/README.md

-# Grain Identification in Polycrystals by Linear Classification and Region Merging of Directional Reflectance Signals
+# A Parameter-free Grain Segmentation Method based on Directional Reflectance Microscopy

-Corresponding publication is available from [**Link to publication**]
+Corresponding publication is available from the journal *Materials Characterization*.

 --------